YushinSuzuki/slack_tagbot/README.md

 ## Usage
 1. integration this bot to a channel.
-2. post a comment with hash tags of a channels on a main channel.
+2. post a comment with hash tags of a channels.

 ![tagbot](https://user-images.githubusercontent.com/62285965/169650961-40f96802-9693-4dcf-9b6c-0b66f7e075ae.png)